Museology

 6 ECTS

-COURSE CODE EOE200
+COURSE CODE ΕΟΕ200

 Christos Anagnostopoulos, Elisavet Kelidou

-The use of imagery in exhibition spaces, apart from its interpretive dimension, constitutes a structural element as it visually and narratively supports its content.
-In the course “Exhibitions and Visual Communication,” a thorough understanding of this use is attempted through examples, commentary, and interpretation exercises.
-Images are distinguished according to their processing and creation method, from photographic images and infographics to images as impressions of the structural and architectural elements of space.
+The use of images in an exhibition space, apart from its interpretative dimension, constitutes a structural element as it visually and narratively supports its content.
+The course “Exhibitions and Visual Communication” attempts to provide an in-depth understanding of this use through examples, commentary and interpretation exercises.
+Images are distinguished according to how they are processed and created by photographic images and infographics to images as an impression of structural and architectural elements of space.
+Subsequently, issues of corporate identity and logo creation are approached in an analytical and systematic manner aiming to explore alternative ways of visual communication, thus focusing on the aesthetic and thematic adaptation of the corporate identity in an exhibition space.
+Upon completion of the relevant lectures, students are expected to be able to:

 8 ECTS